September 25, 2025

 • Defined repayment periods (7–180 days)

-• Transparent fees and charges
+• Reasonable fees and charges

 Scam apps may advertise:

-• Fake promotions to lure victims
+• Fake promotions

 • Confusing repayment terms

-7. Confirm the Loan App’s Contact Details
+1. Confirm the Loan App’s Contact Details.

-• A working customer support number
+• A functional customer support number

 List of Some FCCPC-Approved Loan Apps (As of 2025)